Our annual gathering for European customs and trade compliance professionals.

 The agenda is prepared by and for industry professionals, and will include the most interesting topics, currently pertinent to the field:

-♦ Round Table Discussion – Round table topics to be chosen by the Speakers & Delegates from questions and answers during the presentations.
+♦ Round table discussions – topics to be chosen by the speakers & delegates from questions and answers during the presentations.
 An opportunity to talk informally peer to peer.

 Van Bael & Bellis is a leading independent law firm based in Brussels with more than 30 years of experience in EU trade and customs law, specialising in trade defence instruments, investigations and export controls.
 The firm has an office in Geneva dedicated to WTO matters.
 With nearly 70 lawyers coming from 20 different countries, we offer our clients the support of a highly effective team of professionals with multi-jurisdictional expertise and an international perspective.
 Our expertise is focused and specific, resulting in deep experience within our specialisations, which include EU competition law, EU regulatory law and Belgian business law.